 The aim of the open house is to provide Project information and respond to questions or concerns in a safe and comfortable environment.
 Through experience, we have found that one- on-one or small-group conversations with posters allows people to learn about the project at their own pace, and to voice their questions and concerns without feeling the pressure of an audience.

-We will continue to update visualizations, maps and other information on the website.
-For general information, visit the Canadian Renewable Energy Association website: Canadian Renewable Energy Association - Wind.
+Visit www.putwindtowork.ca to learn more about onshore wind energy in Nova Scotia.
+To learn more about wind energy in Canada, visit the Canadian Renewable Energy Association website: Canadian Renewable Energy Association - Wind.
 Solar.
 Storage. (renewablesassociation.ca)

 ABO Energy and any other companies or contractors involved in this Project must have safety at top of mind and follow all safety and emergency response protocols, from site visits to construction and operations.
 As the Project developer, ABO is creating a Project-specific Emergency Management Plan (ERP) and completing Field Level Hazard Assessments when conducting onsite work.
 The ERP will be informed by industry best-practices, ABO’s global and Canadian expertise in developing wind farms, and local emergency responders.
 ABO has had initial outreach with local fire personnel and will further consult first responders to ensure alignment with local resources.
 The ERP will be comprehensive and include details about on-site and offsite resources to assist in suppressing and containing a fire on the Project site, along with other safety plans (and mitigation).